Southwest Boarding Groups: 7 Tips and Tricks to Board Earlier

 INSIDER SECRET: Southwest is a great airline for business travelers and families.
 Making use of any of the five Southwest credit cards is a smart way to get free points, money back on inflight purchases and even free upgrades for an opportunity at a top-notch seat.

 Southwest is one of our favorite airlines.
-They’ve got a unique seating system, awesome customer service and low-cost fares.
+They’ve got a unique seating system, awesome customer service, and low-cost fares.

+But if you’re a Southwest newbie, the seating system can be confusing, and you end up with a less-than-ideal seat.
 With a little practice and planning, you can master the Southwest boarding groups, and score the best seat possible.

-The boarding order is:
+The boarding order is simply: